keycloak/keycloak-containers/examples/README.md

 To boot in standalone mode

     docker run jboss/keycloak-examples

-Domain mode is not supported on this version, as this image ships with a custom standalone.xml file.
+The user and password to be used to access the Keycloak Admin console can be passed as env variable when you request the creation of the docker process

+    docker run -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin jboss/keycloak-examples

+The docker process can also be started in detached mode and associated to a name

+    docker run -dti --name keycloak-examples jboss/keycloak-examples

-Once it boots, you can login using admin/admin for the first login on the [Auth server](http://localhost:8080/auth/admin/) or as bburke@redhat.com/password on the [Customer Portal sample application](http://localhost:8080/customer-portal/customers/view.jsp)
+Once it boots, you can login using admin/admin for the first login on the [Auth server](http://localhost:8080/auth/admin/) or as bburke@redhat.com/password on the [Customer Portal sample application](http://localhost:8080/customer-portal/customers/view.jsp).

-You can also log on to the [Widlfly console](http://localhost:9990/console/) using admin/admin as login/password.
+Remark : Domain mode is not supported on this version, as this image ships with a custom standalone.xml file.

 ## Other details